Archive for Race Reflections

 2000 Rolex 24

-The Ferraris were outnumbered by six Riley & Scott MKlll powered by either Ford and Chevrolet V8 engines.
+The Ferraris were outnumbered by six Riley & Scott MKllls powered by either Ford and Chevrolet V8 engines.
 This is the Philip Creighton Motorsports entry.

 2000 Rolex 24

 Also making a first appearance was Johansson Matthews Reynard 2KQ Judd.
-This advanced customer programme was a new departure for the world’s biggest racecar constructor.
+This advanced customer programme was a new departure for the then world’s biggest race car constructor.
 The year before Reynard had acquired Riley & Scott who, aside from providing the MKlll cars, also built and ran the Cadillac programme.
 A tangled web.

 2000 Rolex 24

 The prototype scene was finely balanced in 2000, the workhorses of the past five or six years, the Rileys and the Ferraris, were getting long in the tooth but were expected run reliably at the notoriously tough combined infield and banking layout of Daytona International Speedway.
 Both models had success in the past and would form the foundation of plans to run combined Grand-Am events with the Sports Racing World Cup.
 The plan was for John Mangoletsi to bring the cream of European prototype racing over to create a set of world class events.
-A truly Cunning Plan.
+A truly Cunning Plan worthy of Baldrick at his finest.

 2000 Rolex 24

-In the background, however was the the American Le Mans Series, running to Le Mans rules, that allowed full factory participation, specifically outlawed in SRWC land.
-Well not so much outlawed as price capped.
-The top class of the category, SRP, had an on the track price limit of $640,000 including engine, SRP 11 was pegged at $201,000.
-The logic being that no constructor such as Lola or Reynard would sell cars at a loss, however, a manufacturer like Cadillac could just factor any excess cost into their overall project budget and still sell cars under the price limit to any customers well heeled enough to afford them.
+In the background however was the the American Le Mans Series, running to ACO Le Mans rules, that allowed full factory participation, specifically outlawed in SRWC land.
+Well, not so much outlawed as price capped.
+The top class of the category, SRP, had an on the track price limit of $640,000 including engine, SRP 2 was pegged at $201,000.
+The logic being that no constructor such as Lola or Reynard would sell cars at a loss.
+However a manufacturer like Cadillac could just factor any excess costs into their overall project budget and still sell cars under the price limit to any customers well heeled enough to afford them.
+A bit of a hole in the rules then.

 2000 Rolex 24